kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 ## Exploring Diffraction Gratings
 ::::::Activity (cd|CDs as Diffraction Gratings)
-1. With the laser and screen oriented as before, remove the slit disk, and place the holder containing a piece of a compact disc about$ 4 \text{ cm}$ from the screen.
+1. With the laser and screen oriented as before, remove the slit disk, and place the holder containing a piece of a compact disc about $ 4 \text{ cm}$ from the screen.
 This is a normal CD, but the reflective coating has been removed to allow light to pass through.
 2. You should see at least the first order maxima, and possibly the second order maxima if you move the CD close enough to the screen.